Drew Gordon: Professional career

 On August 7, 2015, Gordon signed with Champagne Châlons-Reims of the French LNB Pro A for the 2015–16 season.
-Over thirty games in Pro A, Gordon averaged 14.0 points, 9.6 rebounds and 1.5 assists and recorded 13 double–doubles for an average 19.5 efficiency rating: finishing second best of the league in rebounds per game and efficiency rating in the 2015–16 season.
+Over thirty games in Pro A, Gordon averaged 14.0 points, 9.6 rebounds and 1.5 assists and recorded 13 double-doubles for an average 19.5 efficiency rating: finishing second best of the league in rebounds per game and efficiency rating in the 2015–16 season.
 On December 28, 2015, Gordon was elected "MVP de la quinzième journée" which is awarded to the best player of the week.
 Gordon was also named to the 2015 LNB All Star Game which was held at the AccorHotels Arena in Paris.

 On August 30, 2016, Gordon signed with Lithuanian club Lietuvos rytas for the 2016–17 season.

 On July 11, 2017, Gordon signed with Russian club Zenit Saint Petersburg.
 On October 12, 2018, Gordon signed with the Brooklyn Nets, but was waived a day later.
-He subsequently signed with the Nets’ G League affiliate, the Long Island Nets.
+He subsequently signed with the Nets' G League affiliate, the Long Island Nets.

-On September 3, 2019, he has signed with Stelmet Zielona Góra of the PLK.

-On June 29, 2020, he has signed with Avtodor of the VTB United League.

-On January 26, 2021, he has signed with Lokomotiv Kuban of the VTB United League.
+On September 3, 2019, he signed with Stelmet Zielona Góra of the PLK.
+On June 29, 2020, he signed with Avtodor of the VTB United League.
+On January 26, 2021, he signed with Lokomotiv Kuban of the VTB United League.
 Gordon averaged 13.3 points, 7.7 rebounds, and 2.0 assists per game.

-On August 9, he signed with Budivelnyk of the Ukrainian Basketball Super League.

-On July 6, 2022, he signed with Rizing Zephyr Fukuoka of the B.League.
+On August 9, 2021, he signed with Budivelnyk of the Ukrainian Basketball Super League, where he was playing when Russia invaded Ukraine.
+He then moved to Japan, where he signed on July 6, 2022, to play with the Rizing Zephyr Fukuoka of the B.League.

+On July 12, 2023, Gordon announced his retirement from professional basketball.